mjstraughan/CubingHistory/docs/3x3/Steps/2GLL.md

 ## Description

-2GLL solves the last layer in one step when the corners have previously been permuted.
+2GLL solves the last layer in one step when the edges are oriented and the corners are correctly permuted.

 **Proposer:** [Lars Petrus](CubingContributors/MethodDevelopers.md#petrus-lars), [Bernard Helmstetter](CubingContributors/MethodDevelopers.md#helmstetter-bernard)